cjavdev/twilio-tinker-time/02-client-getting-started.md

 # Exercise 1: Installing the client-side Twilio Flex Chat SDK

-Installing the client side SDK for working with Twilio's Flex Chat involves a bit of both loading a javascript file from a CDN and writing a small bit of JavaScript to initialize the WebChat.
+Installing the client-side SDK for working with Twilio's Flex Chat involves a bit of both loading a javascript file from a CDN and writing a small bit of JavaScript to initialize the WebChat.

 Follow the steps outlined in the [Twilio Documentation](https://www.twilio.com/docs/flex/developer/messaging/webchat/setup#consuming-from-cdn)